Beedeeboom/youneek-mind/README.md

 3. From your Command Line enter "bundle install".
 This will install all of the gems in the Gemfile to your computer and ensure all gems run successfully when using the application.

-4. From your Command Line, you can run the application by typing "ruby YouNeek_Mind.rb"
+4. From your Command Line, within your local folder(where you have downloaded the application files) you can run the application by typing "ruby YouNeek_Mind.rb"

 5. You can exit the application at anytime by clicking "Control + C" on your keyboard